pop-os/desktop-icons-ng/README.md

  * When hovering or clicking on an icon with a name too large to fit, it shows the full name
  * Doesn't hang the compositor when there is too much activity in the desktop folder

-But it is still an alpha development, so it probably still have a lot of bugs.
-Use with care.

 ## Current version

 Version 0.11.0